-The MR-CHIROD v3 can also be table-mounted, for use in intra-scan training exercises, in which the subject grips and releases in response to suitable visual stimuli for periods of 45 minutes, three times per week during the study.
+The MR_CHIROD v3 can also be table-mounted, for use in intra-scan training exercises, in which the subject grips and releases in response to suitable visual stimuli for periods of 45 minutes, three times per week during the study.
 Our experience with robotically delivered training, monitored with imaging, suggests that the recovery window for stroke patients for instance may never close1.

 Our rationale for building and using an MR-compatible hand-grip robot is that robotic recovery has the potential to produce a great impact on impairment due to its easy deployment, applicability across various motor impairments, high measurement reliability, and capacity to deliver high intensity training protocols10.
 Our MR-compatible robot can: (a) be set for subject-specific ranges of motion and be programmatically adjusted to apply subject-specific force levels; (b) control, measure and record force and displacement parameters through a host computer; (c) remotely adjust control parameters without requiring interruption of scanning for access to the MR scanner room or repositioning of the subject; and (d) provide therapy via training exercises precisely and consistently for extended periods.
-(DO YOU want to add real time monitoring and recording force pressure during the task fMRI?)

 We are aware of no commercially available recovery robotic device that can be used with an MR scanner to measure the subject’s hand grip force and displacement while applying computer-controlled time-varying force.
-Tsekos et al.11 review a variety of primarily research-based, MR-compatible robotic and rehabilitation devices, including earlier iterations of the MR-CHIROD series of devices.
+Tsekos et al.11 review a variety of primarily research-based, MR-compatible robotic and rehabilitation devices, including earlier iterations of the MR_CHIROD series of devices.
 Other devices were designed for studying wrist motion, finger motion, isometric grip strength, and multi-joint movements.
 For devices that actively provide resistive or other forces, a variety of MR-compatible technologies have been employed including hydraulics, pneumatics, mechanical linkages and electrorheological fluid dampers.
-Some devices include multiple degrees of freedom, including another extension of the earlier MR-CHIROD versions added a rotational degree of freedom and hydraulic force application, however it was not adapted for MR-compatibility12.
+Some devices include multiple degrees of freedom, including another extension of the earlier MR_CHIROD versions added a rotational degree of freedom and hydraulic force application, however it was not adapted for MR-compatibility12.